sdenike/valetpress/readme.md

 - Deletes the database for that project
 - Deletes the directory for that project

-`vp help`
+`vp help of vp -h`

 - Will display a summary of available commands

 ## Config Explained
  - `wp_admin_email` is used as the admin email address for new WP installs.
  - `wp_admin_user` is used as the username for new WP installs.
-[If changed you must update the username in the valetpress plugin](https://github.com/SystmWeb/valetpress/blob/master/plugins/valetpress/valetpress.php#L17)
+[If changed you must update the username in the ValetPress plugin](https://github.com/SystmWeb/valetpress/blob/master/plugins/valetpress/valetpress.php#L17)
  - `wp_admin_password` is used as the password for new WP installs.
-[If changed you must update the password in the valetpress plugin](https://github.com/SystmWeb/valetpress/blob/master/plugins/valetpress/valetpress.php#L18)
+[If changed you must update the password in the ValetPress plugin](https://github.com/SystmWeb/valetpress/blob/master/plugins/valetpress/valetpress.php#L18)
  - `sites_folder` is a directory that you've run `valet park` in to serve sites.
  - `open_browser` if set to `1` a browser will auto-open after the install completes, `0` will make so that it doesn't
  - `browser` you can set the default browser such as Safari, Google Chrome, etc